-As part of the GAN’s commitment, we’ve also contracted with certified counselors at Foundations Family Counseling who have worked with numerous startup founders, and beginning this week they have agreed to offer any GAN founder a free counseling session to talk through any issue where they’re struggling.
-If they want more support, the team at Foundations is equipped to counsel founders on a weekly or bi-weekly basis of which the GAN is providing funding to help subsidize the cost for any founder who needs to talk with a counselor on an ongoing basis.
+As part of the GAN’s commitment, we’ve also contracted with certified coaches at Foundations Family Counseling who have worked with numerous startup founders, and beginning this week they have agreed to offer any GAN founder a free coaching session to talk through any issue where they’re struggling.
+If they want more support, the team at Foundations is equipped to coach founders on a weekly or bi-weekly basis of which the GAN is providing funding to help subsidize the cost for any founder who needs to talk with a coach on an ongoing basis.

 Finally, we know that we can’t solve every issue and don’t want to give the impression that we can.
 If you know of a founder who has a crisis situation, they should immediately call the Suicide Prevention Hotline if you’re in the States.
 That number is: +1.800.273.8255 and you can also chat with them online here.
 If you’re outside the States, you can find your country’s Suicide Hotline here.